Things to Do in Beijing

 Free tours don't have a set price, each person tips the guide at the end of the tour.
 Based on the cost of living in Beijing the recommended tip is 150-200 Chinese yuan per person or 17-24 Euros per person depending on your satisfaction.

 🎆Hello curious traveler!
-Welcome to the FIRST, EARLIEST, and BEST-RATED free walking tours in China!!
+Welcome to the FIRST, ORIGINAL, and BEST-RATED free walking tours in China!!

 🏆WHY CHOOSE US?🏆